Workshop website: https://phipsonlab.github.io/single_cell_workshop/

 Overview

-Single-cell RNA sequencing (scRNA-seq) has revolutionised our ability to study gene expression at the resolution of individual cells, enabling the discovery of novel cell types and providing insights into the cellular composition of complex tissues.
-This workshop provides a comprehensive introduction to the computational analysis of scRNA-seq data using R and Bioconductor.
+Single-cell RNA sequencing (scRNA-seq) has revolutionised our ability to study gene expression at the resolution of individual cells, enabling detailed characterisation of cell types and their association with complex diseases and phenotypes.
+This workshop provides a comprehensive introduction to the computational analysis of scRNA-seq data using R and Bioconductor, including some advanced topics such as continuous cell state modelling and co-expression network analysis.

 We analyse single-nucleus RNA-sequencing (snRNA-seq) data from human heart tissue across three developmental stages: foetal, young, and adult.
 The dataset originates from Sim et al. (2021) examining sex-specific control of human heart maturation (Circulation).